-If you’ve been freaking out about retrenchment thanks to this year’s economic outlook, well, things aren’t going to get better anytime soon.
-Companies like F21, WeWork and Honestbee are going bust, and DFS recently closed down its Singapore stores, causing 500 people to lose their jobs.
+If you’ve been freaking out about retrenchment thanks to the impending recession, well, things aren’t going to get better anytime soon.
+Companies like Shoppee and Crypto.com are already cutting back on their staff here in Singapore as companies brace for the economic downturn.

 Since there aren’t many unemployment benefits mandated by the government, it means that if you get retrenched, you’re likely to be on your own.

 So before anything bad can happen (touch wood!), it’s a good idea to take these steps to protect yourself, should the worst occur.

 1. Ensure you have a larger emergency fund

 If you get retrenched and you don’t have an emergency fund or adequate savings, you’re in big trouble.
 This is a situation that could see you swiftly fall into crazy debt that might haunt you for years even after you do manage to find another job.

 While according to traditional wisdom your emergency fund should contain 3 to 6 months’ of your monthly expenses, if you’re at high risk of being retrenched (particularly if you’re in the fintech space), it’s a good idea to aim for the high end of that scale, or even bump it up to 12 months’ worth.

 That means that even with 6 months’ worth of monthly expenses saved up, there’s an almost 50% chance you’ll run out of money before you find another job.